 How international groups can capture the attention of the UK media

-So, the answer is: it is harder than you might expect to capture their attention.
+So, the answer is: capturing their attention is harder than you might expect.

 British journalists enjoy a type of courtship few media around the world experience.
-Not only are they a key target for large domestic companies, but the international perspective of major UK-based publications and newswires, the calibre of their business columnists and the expertise of their trade journalists mean they have dedicated readers both at home and abroad.
+Not only are they a key target for large domestic companies, but their international perspective, the calibre of their business columnists and the expertise of their trade journalists mean they have dedicated readers both at home and abroad.

 The London media has therefore become a global conduit through which to access both British and international audiences, whether they are investors, clients, employees, or other stakeholders.

+1. Build goodwill: just as consumers are unlikely to buy a product they aren’t familiar with, journalists will be reluctant to write about a company they have never heard of.
 You need to meet them on background, introduce the company and its management and ensure they understand the strategy and what sets you apart.
-Following this initial meeting, update them regularly to cement the relationship and reap the benefits in the long term.
+Following this initial meeting, update them regularly to cement the relationship and reap the benefits over the long term.